DarshaniKaushalya/DataCaptureExpert_Assesment/README.md

 •	Adding response messages
 	Handling the Customer cannot delete function, if that customer has any orders.
 	Handling the Customer cannot update if customer id not exists.
-C) All Store Procedures are including with Database.
+3) All Store Procedures are including with Database.
 Also add as a SQL file - All_Store_Procedures sql file.
-D) Required Store Procedure Query can access via sp_GetActiveOrders sql file.
+4) Required Store Procedure Query can access via sp_GetActiveOrders sql file.
-E) Extra:
+5) Extra:
 •	Create API endpoint for "CreateOrder/{UserId:Guid}"
-F) Project, Database, Postman Collection are added to Gi Repository.
+5) Project, Database, Postman Collection are added to Gi Repository.